Time to weigh in on weight management

 I recently read a book by Tom Venuto called, “Burn the Fat, Feed the Muscle”.
 It is by far the best and most complete book I have ever read on the essentials for losing fat and getting healthy: written goals, proper balance of carbs, proteins and healthy fats, cardiovascular exercise, and resistance exercise.

-The author is a former fatty turned bodybuilder and trainer that walks the talk and explains what is needed for proper, healthy, and permanent weight loss.
+The author used to be unhappy and overweight then became a bodybuilder and trainer that walks the talk and explains what is needed for proper, healthy, and permanent weight loss.

 That’s fine, you can just use the techniques that they have used to lose that last 10-15 pounds that you have been wanting to shed and get healthier and fitter at the same time!